-Technologists are members of the team required for implementation of diagnostic imaging in nuclear medicine (NM).
-In many hospitals, the technologists are responsible for the quality assurance (QA) duties.
-The development of hybrid imaging has increased further the need for strict implementation of quality control (QC) and also rendered QC more demanding.
+Technologists are members of the team required to implement diagnostic imaging in nuclear medicine (NM).
+In many hospitals, technologists are responsible for quality assurance (QA) duties.
+The development of hybrid imaging has further increased the need for strict implementation of quality control (QC) and rendered QC more demanding.
 These new guidelines from the EANM Technologist Committee address the tasks necessary for the smooth implementation of QC in NM departments.

 Quality control is important due to the need to optimise patient exposure and image quality during NM imaging examinations.
-The image quality is dependent upon the data acquisition parameters, which must be adapted to the detector system and also the reconstruction algorithm, on the basis of which the acquisition time can be shortened or the administered activity of the radiopharmaceuticals can be decreased.
+The image quality is dependent upon the data acquisition parameters, which must be adapted to the detector system and also the reconstruction algorithm, based on which the acquisition time can be shortened or the administered activity of the radiopharmaceuticals can be decreased.

 This overview of QC and protocol optimisation will be a valuable tool for technologists and all clinical staff involved in this particular field.

 In the name of the EANM Technologist Committee, I would like to thank all the authors who have taken the time to prepare and write the chapters and all the editors who have helped to create this book.